lemmesleep247/DropSauce/README.md

 1. Fork the repository.
 2. Create a focused branch for your change.
-3. Make the change and keep it scoped.
-4. Build locally with `./gradlew :app:assembleDebug`.
+3. Build locally with `./gradlew :app:assembleDebug`.
-5. Open a Pull Request with a short explanation of what changed.
+4. Open a Pull Request with a short explanation of what changed.

 Small fixes are welcome.
 Clear screenshots or short screen recordings are extra helpful for UI changes.